The 13 Best Master’s Degree Options for Teachers

 Master of Education

-Perhaps the most common master’s degree among teachers, a Master of Education (MEd) degree has long been a favored option for educators who wish to expand their understanding of teaching theories, pedagogy, strategies and more.
-This degree is ideal for teachers seeking new ways to make a greater impact in the lives of their students, as well as those with aspirations of expanding their career beyond the classroom — for example, becoming a school principal, designing curriculum, working in a college or university setting or positioning yourself for business roles such as a corporate trainer.
+Possibly the most common master’s degree among teachers, a Master of Education (MEd) degree has long been a favored option for educators who wish to expand their understanding of teaching theories, pedagogy, strategies and more.
+This degree is ideal for teachers seeking new ways to make a greater impact in the lives of their students, as well as those with aspirations of expanding their career beyond the classroom — for example, becoming a school principal, designing curriculum, working in a college or university setting or positioning for business roles such as a corporate trainer.

 Master of Arts in Education